drhsqlite/pikchr/doc/differences.md

 ## The "`arc`" object does not actually draw an arc.

 The behavior of the "`arc`" object is underspecified in the original [BWK paper on PIC][bwk].
-Nobody is sure exactly what "arc" is suppose to do.
+Nobody is sure exactly what "arc" is supposed to do.
 Furthermore, arcs seem to be seldom used.
 Splines and lines with a radius at corners are better mechanisms for drawing curvy lines in a diagram.
 For these reasons, and to